-1. THIS COURT ORDERS AND DECLARES that James Grace (the "Settling Defendant") and his predecessors, successors, heirs and insurers (collectively, the "Released Parties") are hereby fully and finally released and discharged (subject to and in accordance with the terms, conditions and exceptions provided in the Settlement Agreement, Declarations and Full and Final Release dated June 18, 2020, including the schedules attached thereto (the "Agreement") from any and all manners of action, causes of action, suits, claims, proceedings, debts, covenants, obligations, penalties, indemnities, demands, issues, damages, restitution, an accounting, disgorgement, interest, costs, or any other monetary relief, losses, injuries and liabilities of any and every nature whatsoever, whether in law or in equity (each a "Claim", and collectively, the "Claims") that the Trustee (as defined in the Agreement) and/or the Receiver (as defined in the Agreement) has or may have against them arising out of or in any way relating to the Released Matters (as defined below).

-2. THIS COURT ORDERS AND DECLARES that the Released Parties are hereby fully and finally released and discharged (subject to and in accordance with the terms, conditions and exceptions provided in the Agreement, including the schedules attached thereto) from any Claim or Claims that the Non-Settling Defendants (as defined in the Agreement) or any one of them, including Aeolian Investments Ltd., John Davies in his personal capacity and in his capacity as trustee of both the Davies Arizona Trust and the Davies Family Trust, Judith Davies in her personal capacity and in her capacity as trustee of the Davies Family Trust, Gregory Harris in his personal capacity and in his capacity as trustee of the Davies Family Trust, Harris + Harris LLP, Nancy Elliot, Elliot Law Professional Corporation, Walter Thompson, 1321805 Ontario Inc., Bruce Stewart, the Traditions Development Company Ltd., David Arsenault, Jude Cassimy, First Commonwealth Mortgage Corporation, Memory Care Investments Ltd., Textbook Suites Inc., Textbook Student Suites Inc., and/or Michael Cane, has or may have against them for contribution or indemnity in the Action or in a separate claim or proceeding commenced by the Trustee or the Receiver, which arise from or relate to the facts alleged or issues raised, or which could have been alleged or raised, in the Action or which in any way relate to the Released Matters (as defined below).
+- 1. THIS COURT ORDERS AND DECLARES that Nancy Elliott and Elliott Law Professional Corporation (respectively, "Ms. Elliott" and "ELPC," collectively, the "Settling Defendants") and, as applicable, their predecessors, successors, heirs and insurers (collectively, the "Released Parties") are hereby fully and finally released and discharged (subject to and in accordance with the terms, conditions and exceptions provided in the Settlement Agreement, Declaration and Full and Final Release dated , 2021, including the schedules attached thereto (the "Agreement") from any and all manners of action, causes of action, suits, claims, proceedings, debts, covenants, obligations, penalties, indemnities, demands, issues, damages, restitution, an accounting, disgorgement, interest, costs, or any other monetary relief, losses, injuries and liabilities of any and every nature whatsoever, whether in law or in equity (each a "Claim", and collectively, the "Claims") that the Trustee (as defined in the Agreement) and/or the Receiver (as defined in the Agreement) has or may have against them arising out of or in any way relating to the Released Matters (as defined below). - 2.
+THIS COURT ORDERS AND DECLARES that the Released Parties are hereby fully and finally released and discharged (subject to and in accordance with the terms, conditions and exceptions provided in the Agreement, including the schedules attached thereto) from any Claim or Claims that the Non-Settling Defendants (as defined in the Agreement) or any one of them, including Aeolian Investments Ltd., John Davies in his personal capacity and in his capacity as trustee of both the Davies Arizona Trust and the Davies Family Trust, Judith Davies in her personal capacity and in her capacity as trustee of the Davies Family Trust, Gregory Harris in his personal capacity and in his capacity as trustee of the Davies Family Trust, Harris + Harris LLP, Walter Thompson, 1321805 Ontario Inc., Bruce Stewart, the Traditions Development Company Ltd., David Arsenault, Jude Cassimy, First Commonwealth Mortgage Corporation, Memory Care Investments Ltd., Textbook Suites Inc., Textbook Student Suites Inc., and/or Michael Cane, has or may have against them for contribution or indemnity in the Action or in a separate claim or proceeding commenced by the Trustee or the Receiver, which arise from or relate to the facts alleged or issues raised, or which could have been alleged or raised, in the Action or which in any way relate to the Released Matters (as defined below).